kalashnikovisme/kabal/README.md

 To add Elfin language you should:

-1. Create *lib/kabal/languages/elfin.rb*.
+1. Create `lib/kabal/languages/elfin.rb`.
 You'll describe rules of this language to drawing numbers there.
-2. Create *test/lib/kabal/languages/elfin_test.rb*.
+2. Create `test/lib/kabal/languages/elfin_test.rb`.
 You'll cover your code by tests there.
-3. Create *yaml/languages/el.yml*.
+3. Create `yaml/languages/el.yml`.
 You'll add numbers and words, which they correspond, there.
-4. Add *Elfin: "el"* to *yaml/languages.yml*.
+4. Add `Elfin: "el"` to `yaml/languages.yml`.
-5. Add *require "kabal/languages/elfin"* to *lib/kabal/supported_languages.rb*
+5. Add `require "kabal/languages/elfin"` to `lib/kabal/supported_languages.rb`.